RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 8. **killing_action()**: Executes the process of the WereWolf killing Townfolks.

-All of the methods and attributes above are inherited from OtsukaAGI, while some of them are defined as per the requirement of the simulation, viz. draw(), killing_action(), etc.

 ## OtsukaAGI - Place Attributes:

+1. **history**: This component is based on the modified GameGenerativeMemory class inherited from Langchain.
+   - `llm`: The engine used by the agent to generate responses.
+   - `memory_retriever`: The retriever responsible for extracting information from the agent's memory.
+   - `verbose`: Provides additional details regarding the LLM's response.
+   - `reflection_threshold`: Determines the threshold for generating reflections based on the agent's memory.

+2. Information about the Locations
+   - `name`: The name of the location.
+   - `description`: Description of the location.
+   - `objects`: Objects present in the internal view of the location.
+   - `file_path`: Specifies the file path containing the location's history, serving various purposes.
+   - `sabotage_memory`: Memory used to hold the information about the tasks which have been sabotaged.

+## OtsukaAGI - Place Methods:

+1. **add_history()**: Method to add the history or information about the location.

+All of the methods and attributes above are inherited from OtsukaAGI, while some of them are defined as per the requirement of the simulation, viz. draw(), killing_action(), sabotage_memory, etc.